NECO authenticates Ifeanyi Ubah’s result – The Sun Nigeria

 Fred Itua, Abuja

-Following a widespread certificate forgery allegation levelled against Senator Ifeanyi Ubah by Obinna Uzoh, the National Examinations Council (NECO), has officially confirmed the certificate he submitted to the Independent National Electoral Commission (INEC) as original and authentic.
+The National Examinations Council (NECO) has officially confirmed the certificate Senator Ifeanyi Ubah by Obinna Uzoh submitted to the Independent National Electoral Commission (INEC) original and authentic.

 HURIWA had written to NECO, to authenticate or deny the certificate issued to Ubah.

-In the letter, responding to the request, NECO confirmed that Ifeanyi Ubah took a total of eight subjects, had credits in seven and failed one.
+In the letter, responding to the request, NECO confirmed that Ifeanyi Ubah took a total of 8 subjects, had credits in seven and failed one.

 He said such will continue to appear in both the statement of results and confirmation of results usually sent to educational institutions.